 Generates a list of terms or indexed fields from each bucket of event indexes.
-Only applies to buckets that have a

 Due to the variable nature of